Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Abstract

 \section{Abstract}

-This study examines the mechanism design problem for public-good provision in a large economy with $n$ independent agents.
-We propose a class of dominant-strategy incentive compatible (DSIC) and ex post individual rational (EPIR) mechanisms which we call the adjusted mean-thresholding (AMT) mechanisms.
-We show that when the cost of provision grows slower than the $\sqrt{n}$ rate, the AMT mechanisms are both asymptotically ex ante budget balanced (AEABB) and asymptotically efficient (AE).
-When the cost grows faster than the $\sqrt{n}$ rate, in contrast, we show that any DSIC, EPIR, and AEABB mechanism must have provision probability converging to zero and hence cannot be AE.
-Lastly, the AMT mechanisms are more informationally robust when compared to, for example, the second-best mechanism.
-This is because the construction of AMT mechanisms depends only on the first moments of the valuation distributions.
+This study examines the mechanism design problem for public goods provision in a large economy with $n$ independent agents.
+We propose a class of dominant-strategy incentive compatible and ex-post individually rational mechanisms, which we call the adjusted mean-thresholding (AMT) mechanisms.
+We show that when the cost of provision grows slower than the $\sqrt{n}$-rate, the AMT mechanisms are both eventually ex-ante budget balanced and asymptotically efficient.
+When the cost grows faster than the $\sqrt{n}$-rate, in contrast, we show that any incentive compatible, individually rational, and eventually ex-ante budget balanced mechanism must have provision probability converging to zero and hence cannot be asymptotically efficient.
+The AMT mechanisms have a simple form and are more informationally robust when compared to, for example, the second-best mechanism.
+This is because the construction of an AMT mechanism depends only on the first moment of the valuation distribution.

-\textbf{Keywords}: Asymptotic Efficiency, Berry-Esseen Theorem, Budget Balance, Informational Robustness, Large Economies, Moment Restrictions.
+{\bf Keywords:} Asymptotic Efficiency, Berry-Esseen Theorem, Budget Balance, Informational Robustness, Large Economies, Moment Restrictions.